Rakeela/dragora-notes/collapse-type-suggestions.md

 Fourth suggestion: (Incomplete)
 Hyper-Isolated Development
-A recent campaign of long-term redevelopment in this region fell apart due to accidents of geography and poor space utilization strategies.
+A recent campaign of long-term redevelopment in this region fell apart due to accidents of bad planetary geography and space utilization.
 The region is suffering from de facto long-term isolation despite the attempts of the Commonwealth to attend to it, and a corrective Viceregal administration has been authorized.
 Challenges:
 Poor Local Logistics (Stock.
 Trade penalty.)
 1 Debris Ring (Stock.
 Trade penalty.)
 2